 FOR BOSSES ONLY: MONITOR THE WORKING HOURS OF YOUR EMPLOYEES

-Remote work from home is not easy and most bosses – I’m sure – will nod their heads in agreement.
+Remote work from home is not easy, and I’m sure most bosses will nod their heads in agreement.

 Sometimes it’s hard to control your workers, and it’s even harder to control them if you work on a big team.
 You have to know everything about their working processes, the amount of time they spend working, eating, doing-nothing.
 For those, who don’t believe their workers won’t watch Netflix during business hours, there are services developed just for you!